This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-What I’ve found to be an incredibly successful tactic: instead of haggling the price down, increase the goods or services upward.
-Instead of one scarf, get two for the same price and give one away to a friend.
+What I’ve found to be an incredibly successful tactic: instead of haggling the price in half, increase the goods or services upward.
+Instead of one scarf, get two for the same price and have a souvenir for a friend.
 Instead of going on a one hour sunset cruise, go for two.
 They get more business and you get more value.
 Win-win.

 Wear Real Shoes

-Especially in Cairo and Luxor, the streets can be really dirty.
+Especially in Cairo and Luxor, the streets are really dirty.
 There’s pollution that’s settled on the ground, plenty of litter, and animal excrement from horses and donkeys and who knows what else.

 I normally prefer walking around in sandals or other slip-on shoes, but in the big cities of Egypt you’re better off with an enclosed shoe.
 Choose something lightweight and comfortable that you can pair with socks for days you are touring mosques (and need to take your shoes off inside).